alexsmgouveia/amg-dapper-entities/README.md

 - **`user`**:  user name.
 - **`password`**: connection password.
 - **`schemas`**: mapping of the schemas. use "all" for everyone, or enter names separated by commas.
 Example: "schema1, schema2".
-- **`tables`**: mapeamento das tabelas. use "all" para todos ou digite os nomes separados por vírgula.
-Exemplo: "Table1,Table2,Table3".
+- **`tables`**: mapping of tables. use "all" for everyone, or enter names separated by commas.
+Example: "Table1, Table2, Table3".
 - **`entitynamespace`**: your entity class namespace.
 - **`projectsubfolder`**: folder where the entity classes will be generated.